-In a 2-1 opinion, the Third District Court of Appeal upheld the auction-sale component of the cap-and-trade program created by the State Air Resources Board pursuant to the California Global Warming Solutions Act of 2006 (“AB 32”).
-(California Chamber of Commerce et al. v.
-State Air Resources Board et al. (2017) ___Cal.App.5th___ (Case No. C075930).)
+In a 2-1 opinion, the Third District Court of Appeal upheld the auction-sale component of the cap-and-trade program created by the State Air Resources Board pursuant to the California Global Warming Solutions Act of 2006 (“AB 32”) in California Chamber of Commerce v.
+State Air Resources Board (2017) 10 Cal.App.5th 604.

 As part of its regulations to implement AB 32, the State Air Resources Board created the California Cap on Greenhouse Gas Emissions and Market-Based Compliance Mechanisms, referred to as the ‘cap-and-trade program.’
 The program imposes a cap on aggregate greenhouse gas emissions.
 Covered entities must either reduce their emissions below a threshold point or obtain offset credits or emissions allowances at the Board’s quarterly auctions or in a secondary market.
 Allowances are tradable, so participants can buy, bank, or sell them.
 Proceeds from the Board’s auction sales are kept in a fund to further AB 32’s purposes.
 Plaintiffs California Chamber of Commerce and Morning Star Packing Company filed two separate lawsuits challenging the regulations and the court consolidated the cases.
 The trial court ruled in favor of the Air Resources Board and both plaintiffs appealed.